dataslayer is available from the Chrome Web Store:

 If a tag management system is found, the appropriate logo appears next to the URL; if no supported tag management system is found, a red X appears instead.

 Data layers and tags for each page live within the group designated by the page URL - data layers on the left, tags on the right.
 Note that vertical alignment of a data layer entry and a tag does not indicate that the tag was fired by the data layer entry.
-It’s simply two separate columns of data.
+It’s simply separate columns of data.

 The data layer view displays various levels of information depending on what tag management system is in use:

 - Google Tag Manager: container ID(s) and state of the data layer